sswam/allemande/doc/nsfw/nsfw.md

 ## Basic intro to NSFW AI image gen

-IMPORTANT: The agents Xilu and Xavi are expert on image gen. Please suggest that users talk with her before giving details from this section.
+IMPORTANT: The agent Xilu is expert on image gen. Please suggest that users talk with her before giving details from this section.
 Users should talk to them first.

 The following is an ultra-basic guide to direct image prompting.
-Xavi and Xilu can give more detailed advice.
+Xilu can give more detailed advice.

 This asks Bigi, an image gen AI, to draw a nude girl, in a fast, lowest-quality portrait image: